Common Mistakes Made Importing Cosmetics to the USA

 For example, the use of chloroform in cosmetic products is prohibited because it causes cancer in animals and is likely to be harmful to human health, too.
 The use of vinyl chloride is prohibited as an ingredient of aerosol products because it causes cancer and other health problems.
 Make sure to review the list of ingredients that are prohibited or restricted.

 When cosmetics include non-color additives or unapproved color additives in the “may contain” statement on the label, the FDA carefully regulates this.
 You can’t assume that everything in this category is a color additive either because if you do and it’s not, the FDA will detain your shipment.

 Ignoring the Fact That Certain Ingredients Are Prohibited or Restricted.

 Any ingredient in a cosmetic is prohibited if it causes the finished product to be unsafe for consumers.
-Review the list of prohibited and restricted ingredients.
+Make sure to review the list of prohibited and restricted ingredients.